ozen/PyOptiX/README.md

 INPUT, OUTPUT, and INPUT_OUTPUT formats.

 drop_last_dim is a boolean that indicates that the array holds or will hold a vector type whose length is the size of the last dimension of the array.
-For example, for 2D float4 buffer, the NumPy array's shape will be (height, width, 4) and dtype is float32.
+For example for a 2D float4 buffer, the NumPy array's shape will be (height, width, 4) and its dtype will be float32.
 All possible conversions between NumPy arrays and buffers can be found in the following table.

 | Array dtype | Array Shape | drop_last_dim | Buffer Format | Buffer Shape |
 |---|---|---|---|---|